Meeting with State Secretary of the Security Council Stanislav Zas

 Belarus President Aleksandr Lukashenko held a working meeting with State Secretary of the Security Council Stanislav Zas on 21 December.

 Stanislav Zas briefed the president on his meetings with the CSTO heads of states who were to approve his candidacy for the post of secretary general of the organization.
-This form of appointment was proposed by Alexander Lukashenko during the St Petersburg summit in November 2018.
+This form of appointment was proposed by Aleksandr Lukashenko during the St Petersburg summit in November 2018.

 The state secretary of the Belarusian Security Council has already visited Kyrgyzstan, Tajikistan and Russia.
 The heads of state approved the Belarusian candidacy for the post.
-Alexander Lukashenko also supported the appointment of Stanislav Zas by signing the corresponding draft resolution of the CSTO Collective Security Council.
+Aleksandr Lukashenko also supported the appointment of Stanislav Zas by signing the corresponding draft resolution of the CSTO Collective Security Council.

 “I said earlier that there was more than one candidate from Belarus.
 I decided on the candidacy of Stanislav Zas to demonstrate, if I may say so, an example that it was time for us to move away from some formal appointment of retired generals (I don’t mean to offend anyone) to the appointment of young promising generals in order to add importance to the organization,” the head of state explained his decision.

 The president expressed the hope that other CSTO member states will follow suit when it is their turn to nominate their representatives to the post of the secretary general.